max298/steelseries_screen/README.md

 Please note that this is a very early (hacky) implementation which is not finished at all.

 The implementation uses the official GameSense-SDK, which limits the platforms to macOS and windows, as these are the only platforms where the SteelSeries GG Client runs.
+For Linux you can checkout the awesome [apex-tux](https://github.com/not-jan/apex-tux) project which works on linux.

 ---